AidenZhao/aidenzhao.github.io/_pages/about.md

   - /about.html
 ---

 I am a Computer Graphics Ph.D student with research interests in Geometry Processing and 3D vision.
 I am now from Department of Computer Science in City University of Hong Kong, where I am very fortunate to be advised by Prof. Junhui Hou.

 I got my master degree from School of Artificial Intelligence in Beijing Normal University, where I am very fortunate to be advised by Prof. Zhongke Wu.

 My research interests include topics in Compuiter Graphics and Artificial Intelligence.
 Most recently, I am interested in the following topics:
+* AI in Graphics
-* Geometry Processing
+* Spatial Computing
-* Geometry Modeling
+* Geometry Processing / Modeling
-* Shape Analysis

 🔥News
 ------